By Bob Miles. Revised 2nd edition of ground-breaking book on masters of electrical timekeeping

-The AHS is delighted to offer a revised second edition of Bob Miles’s ground-breaking 2011 book on Synchronome.
+The AHS is delighted to offer a new print of the revised second edition of Bob Miles’s ground-breaking 2011 book on Synchronome.
 The original edition was fifteen years in the research and writing, and went out of print some time ago.
 Since publication, Bob was always keen to issue a new edition, making a small number of additions and corrections.
 Sadly, he died on 30 March 2019, but nevertheless secure in the knowledge that work was well advanced on this revised edition, which is dedicated by the AHS to his memory in honour of his significant contribution to horology.

-The new edition runs to 288 pages with more than 300 illustrations, mostly in colour, including pictures of rare examples of both clocks and ancillary equipment, as well as enhanced versions of original line drawings and extracts from original catalogues.
+This reprint of the new edition runs to 288 pages with more than 300 illustrations, mostly in colour, including pictures of rare examples of both clocks and ancillary equipment, as well as enhanced versions of original line drawings and extracts from original catalogues.
 Serial number and dating charts are provided.

 Reviews of the original edition were universally positive:

 'This book, on a highly innovative company run by individuals of character, is a major contribution to the history of electrical timekeeping and its influence on modern culture.'
 John Griffiths FBHI, Horological Journal, September 2011.

 'The book is beautifully presented and stylishly set out [...] the production is of a high standard and in view of the years of research that have gone into it and the amount of information published for the first time, the price is certainly very reasonable.'
 Derek Bird, Antiquarian Horology, September 2011.

 'It contains much new information about Synchronome [...] it is well-written and well-illustrated and accessible even to the beginner.
 If you are interested in electrical horology it is a must.'
 John Hunter, Clocks, September 2011.